Universal (metaphysics)

 In metaphysics, a universal is what particular things have in common, namely characteristics or qualities.
 In other words, universals are repeatable or recurrent entities that can be instantiated or exemplified by many particular things.
 For example, suppose there are two chairs in a room, each of which is green.
-These two chairs both share the quality of "chairness", as well as greenness or the quality of being green; in other words, they share a "universal".
+These two chairs share the quality of "chairness", as well as "greenness" or the quality of being green; in other words, they share two "universals".
 There are three major kinds of qualities or characteristics: types or kinds (e.g. mammal), properties (e.g. short, strong), and relations (e.g. father of, next to).
 These are all different types of universals.

 Paradigmatically, universals are abstract (e.g. humanity), whereas particulars are concrete (e.g. the personhood of Socrates).
 However, universals are not necessarily abstract and particulars are not necessarily concrete.
 For example, one might hold that numbers are particular yet abstract objects.
 Likewise, some philosophers, such as D. M. Armstrong, consider universals to be concrete.

 Most do not consider classes to be universals, although some prominent philosophers do, such as John Bigelow.

-Qualification of universals

-The history of any creation went through a process of qualifications meeting dependancies of that type thing, including all parts put together to make it an accepted thing of its particular type.
-A chair must first exist upon a surface with the force of gravity upon it.
-The chair must be upon something solid and it must provide a platform for something to sit upon.
-Any other universals for “chairness” must qualify the particular dependencies set forth by authority.
-The first chair qualified itself as a chair from its propriety.
-Universals exist in every created thing, but only in the individual subparts themselves, not in the whole thing itself.
-Universals can be thought of as an evolution of a creation’s life constantly on a journey towards perfection.

 Problem of universals

-The problem of universals is an ancient problem in metaphysics about whether universals exist.
+The problem of universals is an ancient problem in metaphysics on the existence of universals.
 The problem arises from attempts to account for the phenomenon of similarity or attribute agreement among things.
 For example, grass and Granny Smith apples are similar or agree in attribute, namely in having the attribute of greenness.
 The issue is how to account for this sort of agreement in attribute among things.

 There are many philosophical positions regarding universals.
 Taking "beauty" as an example, four positions are: